 If you’re paying too much or not getting a lot out of a full service SEO contract, the question you might want to ask instead is: What does it cost to NOT hire an SEO Consultant?
 Could we spend less money and get better results?
 Are we making costly mistakes that will hurt the future growth of the business?
 Do we even need to bother with SEO right now?
 These are all valid questions an expert SEO can help you understand better.

 If you think hiring a consultant is a good fit, then we’re here to help.
 Webology has experience doing SEO the right way across multiple industries.
 We’ve worked on projects from local to eComm.
 We manage client sites, but we also create our own lead generation channels and directly sell leads to businesses like yours.
-In other words, we know the digital landscape.
+In other words,

 Working with us means you don’t have to worry about choosing the right vendor.
 We’ll take a comprehensive look at your brand and identify the best course of action to get you to the next level.
 We’ll bring your team into the brainstorming process and work with you to find the best way forward.
 Our goal is to deliver the maximum ROI for your investment in SEO.
 Reach out to see if we’re a good fit.